ruiwangdt/ruiwang.github.io/content/project/AI4Finance/index.md

 external_link: ''

 image:
-  caption: The Illustration of the Project
+  caption: The Research Plan of the Project Drafted by Haotian Chen
   focal_point: Smart

 # links: